Ciriaco De Mita: Secretary of the Christian Democracy

 In the 1982 party congress, De Mita was elected secretary of the Christian Democracy with a clear objective of renewing the party.
 As party's leader, De Mita suffered a huge loss in the 1983 general election.
 In 1986, De Mita was re-elected secretary with 60% support from the party.

 His secretariat is remembered for a rivalry with Bettino Craxi, socialist leader who in the 1980s held the office of Prime Minister for four years.
 Craxi had always promoted his reformist drive as opposed to the inaction of the Christian democrats and in 1987 he clashed with De Mita for the breaking of the so-called "relay pact" (patto della staffetta), under which the Italian Socialist Party (PSI) would have had to cede the leadership of the government to the DC in the last year of the legislature.
 Craxi refused to do this and in 1987 a snap election was called.

 In 1984 De Mita pushed the future president of Italy, Sergio Mattarella, and Leoluca Orlando to intensify their political commitment with the task of cleaning up the Sicilian branch of the DC from Mafia control.
 De Mita appointed Mattarella as extraordinary commissioner for Palermo.

-De Mita remained secretary of the PD until 22 February 1989, when he became president of the party, a position he held until 1992.
+De Mita remained secretary of the DC until 22 February 1989, when he became president of the party, a position he held until 1992.

 Prime Minister of Italy

-After the elections of 1987, De Mita waited a year to become Prime Minister and was appointed on 13 April 1988, heading a Pentapartito with DC, PSI, PSDI, PRI and PLI.
+After the elections of 1987, De Mita waited a year to become Prime Minister and was appointed on 13 April 1988, heading a five-way coalition (Pentapartito) with DC, PSI, PSDI, PRI and PLI.
 Three days later, on 16 April 1988, in Forlì, Red Brigades killed Senator Roberto Ruffilli, an advisor of De Mita.
 De Mita's government obtained a vote of confidence from the Chamber of Deputies on 21 April, government that had as its main objective the reform of the institutions based on four urgent points: the Italian Parliament, the presidency of the Council of Ministers, local entities and the rules of procedure of the Chamber of Deputies.

 In June 1988 his cabinet approved the relocation of 72 U.S. Air Force F-16 fighters to Italy, in response to Spain's request to remove them from its territory.

 In social policy, De Mita's time in office witnessed the passage of a law in May 1988 that introduced a new benefit for salaried workers called "benefit for the family nucleus" (assegno per il nucleo familiare), with the amount varying depending on the number of family members and the family income of the previous year.

 After a government crisis caused by rivalry with Craxi, De Mita resigned on 19 May 1989.
 He was called to form a new coalition government, but did not succeed.
 His government finally fell in July 1989 and was succeeded by Giulio Andreotti on 23 July.